metaborg/documentation/source/intellijdev/contributing.md

 Unfortunately all but the most trivial software contains bugs.
 We'll try to fix them, but first we need to know about them.
 Feel free to report bugs liberally, even if you're not sure if something is a bug or not.
 If you can, please [search existing issues][1], as someone else may already have reported the issue.
-However, we won't mind if you accidently submit a duplicate bug report.
+However, we won't mind if you accidentally submit a duplicate bug report.

 [Please file your issue here][2].